 |---|---|---|

-| Moving average / ARIMA | Established lanes with stable patterns | 12+ months of history |
+| Moving average / ARIMA | Established lanes with stable patterns | 12 or more months of history |

 | Causal / regression | Demand tied to known drivers (retail, automotive, seasonal) | History plus driver data |

-| Machine learning | Complex multi-variable scenarios | 24+ months of history plus external signals |
+| Machine learning | Complex multi variable scenarios | 24 or more months of history plus external signals |

 | Expert judgment / qualitative | New lanes, new products, rapidly changing markets | Market knowledge |

 Most logistics companies use a combination of quantitative and qualitative methods.
 The blended approach improves accuracy, especially during periods of market volatility where pure statistical models struggle.
+A common pattern is to run a statistical baseline, then have operations and sales adjust it for known events the model cannot see.

 AI demand forecasting in the shipping industry has moved from experimental to mainstream in 2026.
 Machine learning models outperform traditional statistical methods for complex forecasting scenarios, particularly when:

-The benefits of demand forecasting in supply chain management extend across financial performance, operational efficiency, and customer experience:
+The benefits of demand forecasting in supply chain management extend across financial performance, operational efficiency, and customer experience.

 Fleet demand forecasting is specific to carriers operating their own trucks, ocean vessels, or aircraft.
 The forecast drives fleet sizing, driver hiring, equipment deployment, and maintenance scheduling.
 Key inputs include: